mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 from S3 to the local disk (a shared volume with the PDS container).

 For monitoring, container logs are sent to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).
-Alarms are configured in CloudWatch on load balancer metrics.
+Alarms are configured in CloudWatch on load balancer metrics and on errors in the logs.

 ## Deploy your PDS